VMware vSphere Metro Storage Cluster Recommended Practices

 vSphere HA uses heartbeat mechanisms to validate the state of a host.
 There are two such mechanisms: network heartbeating and datastore heartbeating.
 Network heartbeating is the primary mechanism for vSphere HA to validate availability of the hosts.
 Datastore heartbeating is the secondary mechanism used by vSphere HA; it determines the exact state of the host after network heartbeating has failed.

-If a host is not receiving any heartbeats, it uses a fail-safe mechanism to detect if it is merely isolated from its master node or completely isolated from the network.
+If a host is not receiving any heartbeats, it uses a fail-safe mechanism to detect if it is merely isolated from its primary node or completely isolated from the network.
 It does this by pinging the default gateway.
 In addition to this mechanism, one or more isolation addresses can be specified manually to enhance reliability of isolation validation.
 VMware recommends specifying a minimum of two additional isolation addresses, with each address being local to a particular site.

 In our scenario, one of these addresses physically resides in the Frimley data center; the other physically resides in the Bluefin data center.
 This enables vSphere HA validation for complete network isolation, even in case of a connection failure between sites.
 Figure 5 shows an example of how to configure multiple isolation addresses.
 The vSphere HA advanced setting used is das.isolationaddress .
 More details on how to configure this can be found in VMware Knowledge Base article 1002117 .